siddharthkumarrai/Statics/Advanced_statistics.md

 **Definition:** A continuous probability distribution for real-valued random variables, characterized by its bell-shaped curve.

-**From your lecture:** "In statistics, a normal distribution or Gaussian distribution is a type of continuous probability distribution for a real-valued random variable."
+**In statistics, a normal distribution or Gaussian distribution is a type of continuous probability distribution for a real-valued random variable.**

 ### Key Visual Characteristics from Your Class
 - **Bell-shaped curve** (symmetric around the mean)